watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

-# Working with the web crawler in Elasticsearch
+# How to set up and use the web crawler in Elasticsearch
 This is a documentation about how to set up and use the web crawler in Elasticsearch and connect it to watsonx Assistant for Conversational Search.

 ## Tabel of contents: